Auggen21/image_processing_basics/README.md

 # image_processing_basics

 1. Write python functions for the following:
-   a.
+   \na.
 Read an image
-   b.
+   \nb.
 Copy the image into another file
-   c.
+   \nc.
 Get the image information
-   d.
+   \nd.
 Find the compression ratio for the copied image
 2. Display the negative of an image using the python
 3. Write a function for histogram plotting of an image
 4. Write a python program to perform histogram equalization.